freelawproject/juriscraper/README.rst

 ``tox``.
 This will run ``python setup.py test`` for all supported Python runtimes, iterating over all of the ``*_example*`` files and run the scrapers against them.

+Each scraper has one or more ``*_example*`` files.
+When creating a new scraper, or covering a new use case for an existing scraper, you will have to create an example file yourself.
+Please see the files under ``tests/examples/`` to see for yourself how the naming structure works.
+What you want to put in your new example file is the HTML/json/xml that the scraper in question needs to test parsing.
+Sometimes creating these files can be tricky, but more often than not, it is as simple as getting the data to display in your browser, viewing then copying the page source, then pasting that text into your new example file.

+Each ``*_example*`` file has a corresponding ``*_example*.compare.json`` file.
+This file contains a json data object that represents the data extracted when parsing the corresponding ``*_example*`` file.
+These are used to ensure that each scraper parses the exact data we expect from each of its ``*_example*`` files.
+You do not need to create these ``*_example*.compare.json`` files yourself.
+Simply create your ``*_example*`` file, then run the test suite.
+It will fail the first time, indicating that a new ``*_example*.compare.json`` file was generated.
+You should review that file, make sure the data is correct, then re-run the test suite.
+This time, the tests should pass (or at least they shouldn't fail because of the newly generated ``*_example*.compare.json`` file).
+Once the tests are passing, feel free to commit, but **please remember** to include the new ``*_example*`` **and** ``*_example*.compare.json`` files in your commit.

 Individual tests can be run with:

    python -m unittest tests.test_pacer.DocketParseTest.test_district_court_dockets